All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take Saxenda while trying to conceive?

 You should stop Saxenda at least 2 months before actively trying to conceive.
-However, using Saxenda to lose weight in preparation for pregnancy can significantly improve fertility outcomes.
+But using Saxenda to lose weight in preparation for pregnancy can significantly improve fertility outcomes.
 Work with your provider to create a timeline: lose weight on Saxenda, transition off the medication, then begin trying to conceive once liraglutide has cleared your system.

 Why am I gaining weight before my period while on Saxenda?